shannon-rodricks/android-go-router/README.md

 ## Routing
 The primary class is `Router`.
-This class is intantiated with a base route (and subroutes under it) like `val router = Router(baseRoute)`
+This class is instantiated with a base route (and subroutes under it) like `val router = Router(baseRoute)`

 To query a match we do